yorgath/orthogram/docs/acknowledge.rst

   Implemented in pure Python, so easy to install and convenient to use.

+* `Cassowary`_: Linear constraint solver implemented in pure Python.
+  Many of the calculations Orthogram does turn eventually into constraint satisfaction problems.

 * `Shapely`_: Python interface to the powerful `GEOS`_ geometry
   library.
 A bit overkill for the simple geometry manipulations Orthogram does, but why reinvent the wheel?

-* `Cassowary`_: Linear constraint solver implemented in pure Python.
-  Orthogram uses this to calculate the layout of drawings.

 * `pycairo`_: Python interface to the popular `cairo`_ graphics
   library.